Confirm-Solutions/confirmasaurus/docs/ci.md

 ## Clearing the Github Actions cache

-We cache lots of stuff.
+We cache lots of stuff including our Python environments.
 If you need to clear the cache, run this command.

 ```
 gh actions-cache list --limit 100 | tail -n +5 | awk '{print $1}' | tr '\n' '\0' | xargs -0 -n1 gh actions-cache delete --confirm